myparcelnl/sdk/README.md

 ## Exceptions

 MyParcel uses several types of Exceptions to make the errors clear.
+It is your responsibility to provide the correct status in a response.
 These are the Exceptions that we currently use:

 ##### AddressException